chengjoanna1729/DevOps-Course-Starter/README.md

 In the root directory of this repo, run `vagrant up`.

 ### Running the app via docker-compose
-For first time setup, run the following commands:
+To run the app in their respective environments, run the following commands:
 Dev: `docker-compose up --build`
 Prod: `docker-compose -f docker-compose.prod.yml up --build`

-In subsequent runs you can omit the `--build` flag.